waterguo/benchmarksql/README.txt

 *********************************************************************
 Change Log:

+Version 4.1.1a 2018-04-26 xgu0
+   - Changes to make it work with MySQL such as libraries config files etc.

 Version 4.1.1 2016-01-31 jannicash
    - Changed the status line to update only once per second.
 The previous implementation was getting rather noisy at high throughput.